 Life is a great teacher, but are we great students?
 The challenge and opportunity is for each of us to rebuild our box of 64 crayons, to renew the sense of curiosity and wonder we had as a child, to embrace the reality that all learning is self-directed, and to change our habits to continually broaden our experiences and relationships and the meaning we make from them.

-I expand on this in my 10-minute talk and am available to do so in a longer keynote and workshop format during 2013.
+I expand on this in my 10-minute and 25-minute talks below and am available to do so in a longer keynote and workshop format.
 Let me know if you'd like to bring this message to one of your conferences.
 I'd love to share it.